 10 – CANCELLED!

 Her music has always been about her specific life.
 Even if I don’t live exactly like her, I could always relate to her sentiments.
-However, this time, singing about being “cloaked in Gucci” felt like a bit too much for me.
+However, this time, singing about being “cloaked in Gucci” felt a bit much for me.
 Maybe this song just wasn’t made for someone like me.

 9 – Elizabeth Taylor

 I still don’t know much about Elizabeth Taylor, but I learned a tiny bit about her life from Taylor Swift’s song.
 Taylor has used old stories like this before, but I can’t really relate to this specific person.
+And I didn’t feel that way about all the other characters she’s referenced in the past.

 8 – The Life of a Showgirl featuring Sabrina Carpenter

 Taylor Swift often writes about the difficult side of being famous.
-When I heard “The Life of a Showgirl”, I had high expectations because she has written great songs about this before, like “Clara Bow” or “The Lucky One”.
+When I heard “The Life of a Showgirl”, I had high expectations because she has written great songs about this topic before, like “Clara Bow” or “The Lucky One”.

 7 – Actually Romantic